drawers/abecedary/README.md

 There are many projects with their own custom lint rules.
-It should be easy for these projects to copy/paste Abecedary code into their own rule sets in order to avoid an extra dependency on a 3rd party library.
+It should be easy for these projects to copy/paste Abecedary code into their own rule sets in order to avoid an extra dependency on a 3rd party library or incompatibility issues with Kotlin/lint.

 This means that a design where Abecedary abstracts over lint was considered and discarded.